jordanjay29/flarum-ext-summaries/README.md

-# flarum-ext-summaries
+# Summaries (flarum-ext-summaries)

-This is an extension made for [Flarum](https://github.com/flarum/flarum) which adds a summary excerpt to each discussion on the discussion list page.
+An extension made for [Flarum](https://github.com/flarum/flarum) which adds a summary excerpt to each discussion on the discussion list page.
 This was inspired by the same behavior in Flarum's Sticky extension.

 **Changelog:**
 Version 0.1.0